CoderDojo-Content/Project-Design-Meta-Sushi/en/README.md

- ## How to design and build a project

- You've decided that you want to do a project.
+1. You've decided that you want to do a project.
 Yay!
 That's exciting.

  But just how do you get started?
 It can seem like a daunting task, but don't worry, you've got this.
 The trick is to break the project down into little pieces and start small.